mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 Fields on pages/children that are configured as required in the parent and page content type are automatically inherited from the parent.
 No special configuration is necessary.

 You can add additional (non-required field) metadata to pages/children using [CSV value templates](/islandora_workbench_docs/csv_value_templates/#applying-csv-value-templates-to-paged-content) during the `create` task that creates the pages/children from subdirectories.
+[CSV preprocessor scripts](/islandora_workbench_docs/hooks/#csv-preprocessor-scripts) are also applied to pages/children.

 #### Ingesting pages, their parents, and their "grandparents" using a single CSV file